codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

 If you've worked with CSS before the syntax above should look familiar.
 You have a class name as the selector and the styles applied to it.

 Attribute selectors are not used nearly as often as class selectors but they're an excellent tool to have available.
-We'll start with the common and more well know uses cases and some that few people will ever use.
+We'll start with the common and better know uses cases and some that few people will ever use.

 ## Attribute Selectors